haagor/TankSandBox/README.md

 I star with a simple terrain look like cubic desert and a nice small tank.
 I put some colliders, write a script to move the tank, add engine sound...

+It's seem clear at this step that I have to focus on specifics things for learn and stop to rush a nice result.
+So I deep dive in WheelCollider and mobility aspect, sound aspect, FX 2D, shell shot and collider, turret features and control command.
+I started to explain chronologically my work but at a moment it seemed more pertinent to split my work in chapter.

+### Mobility

+---

-It's a cool start, but I want a better tank simulation.
+It was a cool start, but I want a better tank simulation.
 I discover then the WheelCollider.
-Next I explore the different strategies to simulate tank tracks.
-It's seem clear at this step that I have to focus on specifics things for learn and stop to rush a nice result.
-So I start to experiment the WheelCollider.
+Next I explore the different strategies to simulate tank tracks

 ![](https://github.com/haagor/TankSandBox/blob/master/img/CaptureWheelCollider2.PNG)